-The rest of the paper is organized as follows.
+The rest of the article is organized as follows.
 We begin our discussion with a detailed presentation of our web site customization model.
-In Section II.A, we present our method for the automatic identification of the user interests in their site visits.
-In Section II.B we describe how we process the web sites' content in order to identify which of the site pages match the identified user interests.
-Finally, in Section II.C we introduce our recommendation mechanism.
-In Section III we evaluate the effectiveness of our approach and we discuss obtained results.
-In Section IV we review related work and we conclude the paper in Section V.
+In Section 2.1, we present our method for the automatic identification of the user interests in their site visits, while in Section 2.2 we introduce a number of features for the prediction of the user goals in their site accesses.
+In Section 2.3 we describe how we process the web sites' structure and content in order to identify which of the site pages match the identified user interests and goals.
+Finally, in Sections 2.4 we introduce our recommendation mechanism.
+In Section 3 we evaluate the effectiveness of our approach and we discuss obtained results.
+In Section 4 we review related work and we conclude the article in Section 5.